muzz-procogia/rmarkdown-techtalk/README.md

 To get started, we'll add some code by adding a code chunk.
 A code chunk is a section that contains the code that will either render output in the report or display the code itself as part of the report.
 Chunks are what separate the text of the report from the code.
 Code chunks start and end
 with a set of three backticks.
 The first set of backticks signify the beginning of the code chunk and are followed by curly braces that include the letter r, to specify that we are adding r code.
 Within the curly braces, we can specify a number of other chunk options.
-We'll be discussing the details of this later in the course.
+We'll be discussing the details of this later in the talk.

 ## Headers
 Including headers in the report will help clearly label each section.
 We add headers using a hash and a single space before the text.
 The more hashes we use, the smaller the header will be.